This offence covers activity from incessantly phoning the same person all the way to making threats against a person, their friends, pets or family.

 In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.

-Where can I pay for bail for criminal harassment charges in Toronto?
+Where can I pay for bail for criminal harassment charges in Saskatchewan?

-If you or a loved one are charged with criminal harassment in Toronto and granted bail, you may be required to provide a cash deposit to secure release.
-The cash deposit can be paid at any bail hearing office (courthouse) in Ontario.
-If you live in Ottawa, you can pay bail there for someone detained in Toronto.
+If you or a loved one are charged with criminal harassment in Saskatchewan and granted bail, you may be required to provide a cash deposit to secure release.
+The cash deposit can be paid at any bail hearing office (courthouse) in Saskatchewan.
+If you live outside of Saskatchewan, the payment can be made by wire transfer.

-How do I change my release conditions for criminal harassment charges in Toronto?
+How do I change my release conditions for criminal harassment charges in Saskatchewan?

 Release on bail with criminal harassment charges may include restrictions that impact your day-to-day life.

 This could include conditions to refrain from: